lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 / I thought we were taking turns—this week is yours and next week is mine, isn't it?

 #### website dev
+Pending confirmation from my infra colleague — if they confirm it's safe to proceed without introducing security vulnerabilities, we won't need the upload feature.
+Otherwise, we'll still require GMS or Ops users to upload it manually

 @xx Need your help creating a new MAS Aggregate Exposure Report​ page.
 It should look similar to the existing TEST page, but without the file upload feature.
 I'll handle syncing the files to /wp-content/uploads/reports/, so the page just needs to list them for download. @XXX, please provide the UI specs and content details here, and let us know the deadline.
 Thanks!